Massachusetts Lighthouses:

 Boston offers plenty of cultural and varied events and nightlife to enjoy, including events at the New England Aquarium and Faneuil Hall Marketplace.

-The Salem Maritime National Historic Site is exhibits marine artifacts from Salem’s early days.
-You can take the half-mile walk to Derby Wharf the lighthouse and enjoy views of Salem harbor.
+The Salem Maritime National Historic Site exhibits marine artifacts from Salem’s early days.

 Visit the Peabody-Essex Museum, which exhibits New England’s art and cultural history and exhibits from around the world, and Salem’s House of Seven Gables, built in 1668, or The Salem Witch Museum.

 The North Shore Music Theater in Beverly offers professional concerts for everyone.
-Lynch Park provides a close view of Hospital Point lighthouse.
+Lynch Park provides a close view of Hospital Point Lighthouse.

-Rockport is a picturesque community painted and photographed by many artists.
-Visitors can explore Thacher Island to view the two Thacher Island (also known as Twin Lights) lighthouses if they join the Thacher Island Association during the summer months where there are also opportunities for guest accommodations for those that may want to stay overnight.
+Visitors can explore Thacher Island to view the two Thacher Island (also known as Twin Lights) lighthouses if they join the Thacher Island Association during the summer months.
+There are also rustic campsites available nearby with reservations.

 The city of Gloucester offers plenty of deep-sea fishing and whale watching cruises that pass by Ten Pound Island and Eastern Point lighthouses.
 The surrounding area heading out towards Eastern Point lighthouse is also a mecca for artists.
 The Cape Anne Museum, offers exhibits and events in art, history and culture of the Cape Ann area.